Cannabis in Ireland

 Cannabis in Ireland is illegal for recreational purposes.
 Use for medical purposes requires case-by-case approval by the Minister for Health.
-A bill to legalise medical uses of cannabis passed second reading in Dáil Éireann (lower house) in December 2016.
+A bill to legalise medical uses of cannabis passed second reading in Dáil Éireann (lower house) in December 2016, but was rejected by the Oireachtas Health Committee in 2017.

 History

 In the Irish Free State, cannabis and cannabis resin were first prohibited by the Dangerous Drugs Act 1934, which came into force on 1 April 1937.
-The 1934 act replaced the Dangerous Drugs Act 1920 (a UK act passed before the Free State's creation) and fulfilled the state's obligations under the 1925 revision of the International Opium Convention, which had added Indian hemp to the list of controlled substances, and which was ratified by the Free State in 1931.
+The 1934 act replaced the Dangerous Drugs Act 1920 (10 & 11 Geo.
+5. c.
+46) (a UK act passed before the Free State's creation) and fulfilled the state's obligations under the 1925 revision of the Second International Opium Convention, which had added Indian hemp to the list of controlled substances, and which was ratified by the Free State in 1931.

 Cannabis use increased from the late 1960s.
 In 1968 the government set up a Working Party on Drug Abuse, whose 1971 report recommended keeping "the legal and medical status of cannabis" under review, and that possession of "a small amount of cannabis" for personal use should not be punished by imprisonment.
 The recommendation to place cannabis in a separate legal category from other narcotics was included in the Misuse of Drugs Act 1977, which replaced the 1934 act, and remains in force.